-Africaday 2016 has been quite some time ago.
-So, time to look forwards, because in less than a year, on Saturday 14 April 2018, the next edition of Africaday will take place!
-After some successful edition in the fall, we have decided to move Africaday towards spring season once again.
+Afrikadag 2016 has been quite some time ago.
+So, time to look forwards, because in less than a year, on Saturday 14 April 2018, the next edition of Afrikadag will take place!
+After some successful edition in the fall, we have decided to move Afrikadag towards spring season once again.
 In April, Africa will dominate the KIT (Royal Tropical Institute) in Amsterdam all day, with music, films, debates, workshops, and of course an explosive after party!
-Keep an eye on our website and social media for all updates regarding the Africaday!
+Keep an eye on our website and social media for all updates regarding the Afrikadag!

 Lees meer »